swellaby/generator-swell/docs/BOILERPLATE.md

 The recommended method for running tests and calculating code coverage is to use the [npm script outlined below][npm-scripts-section].

-By default, the tests use Mocha's TDD testing interface with a 3 second timeout, and leverage the [mocha-multi][mocha-multi-url] module to leverage the spec/stdout reporter as well as the xunit reporter to write the test results to a file in the xunit format (which can be used to import/upload) the results into certain CI/build tools.
+By default, the tests use Mocha's TDD testing interface with a 3 second timeout, and leverage the [mocha-multi][mocha-multi-url] module to leverage the spec/stdout reporter as well as the xunit reporter to write the test results to a file in the xunit format (which can be used to import/upload the results into certain CI/build tools).
 This configuration is defined in the 'mocha-config.js' file within the 'build' directory.

 ### Coverage